 Using commercially available route management software

-One of the easiest ways to automate route planning is to purchase ready-to-use software.
+One of the easiest ways to automate route planning and management is to purchase ready-to-use software.
 You can quickly set up commercially available route optimization software and configure it to meet your needs.
 The market offers various solutions for every need and budget.
 Below, we list some popular ones.

-Onfleet is a SaaS product for delivery management and last-mile delivery that supplies companies with both ready-to-use standalone platform and an API that can be integrated into a company’s own system.
+Onfleet is a SaaS product for delivery management and last-mile delivery that supplies companies with both a ready-to-use standalone platform and an API that can be integrated into a company’s own system.

 YaCu is another transport monitoring system that has route optimization functionality and focuses on delivery management.
 It automates delivery routines and offers extra services like delivery analytics and vehicle monitoring.

-First, it may take time for the software provider or a development team to integrate route planning software with your logistics system.
+First, it may take time for the software provider or development team to integrate route planning software with your logistics system.
 Also, there are no guarantees the solution will cover all your business needs and be able to build routes with custom rules.